Official Littafi Logo (2)

-On a tranquil evening on November 20th, 2024, Dr. Nnedi Okorafor was warmly greeted by guests of Ake Books and Art Festival at the hosting American Consulate in Lagos State, Nigeria.
+On a tranquil evening on November 20th, 2024, Dr. Nnedi Okorafor was warmly greeted by guests of Ake Arts and Book Festival at the hosting American Consulate in Lagos State, Nigeria.

 With parts effusive, parts eccentric Lola Shoneyin, festival convener, doing the probing, a diverse audience of writers, journalists, publishing, and creative professionals listened raptly as the renowned afrojujuism writer lay bare the deep and impactful experiences that shaped the start of her blockbuster writing career.